Aurin-Arch-Linux/Aurin/README.md

 <tr>
 <td>

 **Aurin** is a **non conventional** AUR packages installer that aims to **install AUR packages** in one click right from the AUR website.
-From package page, you can install it in a click just like you install browser addons.
+From package page, you can install it in a click just like you install browser extensions.

-It comes with a simple application that you have to install to on your system alogn woth helper Chrome/Frefox exensions.
+It comes with a simple background application that you have to install on your system alogn with helper Chrome/Firefox/Microsoft Edge exensions.

 It **Adds Install button on View PKGBUILD page** of an AUR package.
-Click on the button to install any package in a click.
-It throws desktop notification when the ackage has installed and deleted the intermediary files.
+Click on the button to install any package quickly.
+It throws desktop notification when the package has installed successfully and deletes the intermediary files.
 <p align="center">
 <img src="https://raw.githubusercontent.com/Suleman-Elahi/Aurin/main/data/aurin-in-action.png"
 </p>